SoftwareShenzheneer/snippets/README.md

 I wanted to write a function that gets rid of floating point arithmetic.
 This was done to provide an optimization for certain microcontrollers and because I thought it would be fun.
 It is effective, and it was fun.
 13. Rotate chess board
 I have been thinking about a chess game which can be played on a single phone.
 One of the things that make this more fun is if after every turn the board rotates so you see it from your own perspective.
 This lead to a good excuse to write a quick little algorithm that does exactly this.
 Ofcourse it can be used for anything grid-related such as bitmaps and whatever.
+14. Index converter
+I had to convert indexes from an arbitrary amount to 180 in order to fit in a circle.
+Since I had to do this several times, I thought I would just write a script that does this.
+It takes a number as input and outputs the index mapped to a new range.
+For example, if the input is 360 and the requested output is 180 then every remapped index wil be index*2.

 ## Leetcode
 A collection of leetcode questions solved or worked on.